dereksdata/hadoop-kickstart/README.md

 # hadoop-kickstart

-**Optimised kernel and network settings configuration script Hadoop installed on RHEL/Centos.**
+**Optimised kernel and network settings configuration script for Hadoop installed on RHEL/Centos.**

 General purpose script for Linux hosts that sets the optimal kernel settings for a Hadoop node maintained to the current Hadoop release.
 Can be used as part of a kickstart build.
 Non-destructive and can be safely run multiple times against the same host without fear of misconfiguration.